drupal-entity-training/event/index.md

   file (or other files) outside of the `src` directory.

 * Create `src/Entity` directory

-  * Some directories have special meaning
-  * Drupal looks in `Entity` for entity types.
+  As modules often contain many classes, they can be placed into arbitrary subdirectories for organizational purposes.
+Certain directory names have a special meaning in Drupal and are required for certain things.
+In particular, Drupal looks in `Entity` for entity types.

-* Create `src/Entity/Event.php` file and add the following:
+* Create a `src/Entity/Event.php` file with the following:

   ```php
   class Event {}
   ```

   * File name corresponds to class name

   ```php